 - payment has been received

 The waiver letter will be issued to the address or fax number provided on your form.

 The Treasury Solicitor will not send the waiver letter to Companies House for you.

-Applications usually take up to three weeks to process.
+Applications usually take up to five working days to process.
 You don’t need to contact the Treasury Solicitor unless this time period has expired.